19 Feb 2021

-Most UK taxi drivers are self-employed and receive work through central booking agents.
+Most UK taxi drivers work in a similar way to Uber.
+This means many are labelled as self-employed.
+They will mostly receive work through central booking agents too.
 So why is this any different for Uber?

 For instance, all Uber drivers receive performance reviews and ratings.
+These scores come from passengers and are used by Uber to give warnings if too low.
 Uber can suspend drivers for turning down work when on shift (i.e. when logged into the Uber app).
 And Uber sets all fare prices, so drivers have no power over what they charge.

 Also, unlike other taxi companies, Uber is worth $120bn on the stock market.
 That shouldn’t influence a judge, but probably has an effect on public opinion…

 Many UK businesses have a mixed workforce of employees, workers and self-employed.
 And there’s a grey area between.

 An employee is someone that works for you under a contract of employment.
 Workers are people that may occasionally do work for your business.
 Prior to April 2020, workers weren’t required to have a written contract.
 Now, they must have one or you will be in breach of employment law.
 The contract might include terms likes ‘casual’, ‘zero hours’ or ‘as required’.